vlab-research/vlab/docs/sketch.md

 [simple, experiment, pipeline]

 A `configSelect` form is where the user selects a nested form from a set of dropdown options.
 Think of it as a form within a form.
-Only one form can be selected which is what differentiates a `configSelecr` from a `configList`.
+Only one form can be selected which is what differentiates a `configSelect` from a `configList`.
 To render each of the form options, the "parent" form makes use of the `fields` property within which there are `options`, one for each nested form.

 So given an array of `options` for a config of type `configSelect` you might find the following structure.